 We represent individuals in setting up a small business, advising on entity choice, formation, and associated legal representation, including drafting and reviewing charters/Articles of Incorporation, bylaws/operating agreements, board resolutions, unanimous consents, employment agreements, stockholder agreements,and buy-sell agreements.

-Goodwin Weber has experience investigating and consulting on medical malpractice and medical misconduct cases brought by other attorneys.
-Our firm includes two attorneys who have investigated misconduct by health care providers.
-One attorney of our firm is a board-certified physician who holds JD and MD degrees, and is licensed to practice both law and medicine.
-He has testified as an expert witness in dozens of medical malpractice and misconduct cases.
-In addition, members of the firm have years of experience investigating health care misconduct as investigators for state regulatory authorities.
+Goodwin Weber PLLC has experience investigating and consulting on medical malpractice and medical misconduct cases brought by other attorneys.
+Our team includes a certified nurse practitioner.
 We consult with law firms and clients on standards of care applicable to health care providers in medical malpractice cases.
 We will review allegations of medical malpractice in the initial stages of attorney case intake, to determine if claims are valid.

-Please contact us to schedule a free consultation on the Medical Malpractice, Misconduct and Investigations Practice at Goodwin Weber LLC.
+Please contact us to schedule a free consultation on the Medical Malpractice, Misconduct and Investigations Practice at Goodwin Weber PLLC.

 Goodwin Weber PLLC represents federal employees in all manner of employment disputes.
 From conduct or performance concerns, raising one’s hand as a whistle blower, to being a witness or subject of an Office of Inspector General (OIG) or other agency investigation, we can help.